Multinodular goiter; MNG; nodular goitre

 Over a period of time, nodules are formed due to different rates of growth in different parts of the gland, possibly combined with other external influences such as diet, drugs or genes.
 The nodules lead to an irregular knobbly appearance in the structure of the thyroid gland.
 This process takes many years, so it is common to find an increase in the number of people with multinodular goitre as people become older.

 In many cases, multinodular goitres appear and can be visible even if the thyroid is working normally (known as euthyroid).
 Usually, multinodular goitre is not visible and is only discovered when a patient is being examined or scanned for other reasons.
 Where there are symptoms of an overactive (hyperthyroid) or underactive (hypothyroid) thyroid gland, nodules are often found.
-(See the articles on thyroid hormones and thyrotoxicosis.)
+(See the articles on thyroid hormone and thyrotoxicosis.)

 Less commonly, multinodular goitre can cause pain or discomfort from a rapid increase in size.
 This may be due to a sudden build-up of fluid or blood within a nodule or, very rarely, due to a tumour.
 Very large goitres may be associated with local pressure effects such as difficulty with swallowing or breathing and require surgical removal.